MileHacker Logo

 Knoxville & Norris Dam

-Explore Knoxville's city life and then visit Norris Dam State Park for boating, fishing, and hiking opportunities around Norris Lake.
+Explore Knoxville's city life and after that visit Norris Dam State Park for boating, fishing, and chances to hike around Norris Lake.

 Details